dceejay/RedMap/README.md

 ### Updates

+- v5.3.0 - Let msg.payload.popupOptions object set Leaflet popup options so it can be customised.
+Issue #311
 - v5.2.0 - Allow left click send back co-ords.
 Let Button be replaceable more easily and take value property.
 Issue #308 and #309
 - v5.1.6 - Let Cot __milsym set the SIDC if present.
 - v5.1.5 - Fix links to SIDC unitgenerator so it is now local.